Spoons for All – Spoon Carving Workshop

 We will teach you how to carve a beautiful spoon using 3 traditional tools: a crooked knife, a straight knife and a draw knife.
 We’ll start with a block of white birch or cherry and end with a beautiful and useful spoon that should last a life time.
 And we’ll cover the philosophy and the practice that’s needed for all the steps along the way.

 Group size is limited to 12 (register early) to ensure everyone gets attention and can move through the process at their own pace and return home with skills they can continue to use.
-We’ll take breaks to discuss wood, tools, spoons, yurts, the moon, or whatever else comes to mind.
 You can expect an unusual and inspiring weekend that gives you important skills, teaches you how to make a spoon, and leaves you wanting and able to create more things.

 The symbolism of carving your own wooden spoon is similar to the symbolism of Gandhi asking his people to weave their own cloth.
 Taking a specific action to do something reminds and encourages us of the greater things we can do.